mozilla/addons-server/docs/topics/api/v3_legacy/addons.rst

     :>json string channel: The version channel, which determines its visibility on the site.
 Can be either ``unlisted`` or ``listed``.
     :>json object compatibility:
         Object detailing which :ref:`applications <v3-addon-detail-application>` the version is compatible with.
-        The exact min/max version numbers in the object correspond to `valid application versions`_.
+        The exact min/max version numbers in the object correspond to the :ref:`supported versions<applications-version-list>`.
         Example:

             .. code-block:: json